openstack/blazar/doc/source/contributor/development.rst

 ..

-for Python 2.7, Python 3.4, and Python 3.5 accordingly.
+for Python 2.7 and Python 3.5 accordingly.

 Note that the Blazar code base is not yet compatible with Python 3, so tests will be failing.